syswonder/hvisor-book-en/src/chap04/subchap02/RISC-PLIC.md

 Timer Interrupt: A timer interrupt is generated when the time register becomes greater than the timecmp register.

-Software Interrupt: In a multi-core system, one hart sends an inter-hart interrupt to another hart, which is implemented through an SBI call.
+Software Interrupt: In a multi-core system, one hart sends an inter-core interrupt to another hart, implemented through an SBI call.

 External Interrupt: External devices send interrupt signals to the processor through interrupt lines.